Parallel Random Block-Coordinate Forward-Backward Algorithm: A Unified Convergence Analysis: Introduction and problem setting

 Another smoothness condition suitable for Algorithm~\ref{algoRCD}, which was considered in \cite{Nec16}, is \begin{enumerate}[{\rm S3}] \item $(\forall\, \bxx,\bvv \in \bHH)\quad \bfs(\bxx + \bvv) \leq \bfs(\bxx) + \scalarp{\nabla \bfs(\bxx), \bvv} +\displaystyle\frac{1}{2} \sum_{i=1}^m \nu_i \norm{\vv_i}^2$. \end{enumerate} Note that, \ref{eq:S0} $\ \Rightarrow\ $ \ref{eq:S2} $\ \Rightarrow\ $ \ref{eq:S1}, which in turn implies the Lipschitz continuity of the gradient of $\bfs$ (see Theorem~\ref{thm:stepsizes}\ref{thm:stepsizes_iv}).
 So, possibly with different values of the $\nu_i$'s, the above conditions are all equivalent.
 The point is that in the parallel setting (where multiple blocks are updated in parallel at each iteration), \ref{eq:S1} may be fulfilled with values of $\nu_i$ that are much smaller than those related to the other two conditions, ultimately allowing to significantly increase the stepsizes and hence speeding up the convergence.
 Moreover, \ref{eq:S1} makes parallelization particularly effective on problems with a sparse structure and superior to the serial strategy (which updates a single block per iteration).
 See the discussion after Theorem~\ref{thm:20171207a}.
 The critical role played by assumption \ref{eq:S1} in the analysis of parallel randomized block-coordinate descent methods was pointed out in \cite{Qu16b,Ric16,Ric16b,Tap18}.
 There, it was called \emph{expected separable overapproximation} (ESO) inequality.
 Condition \ref{eq:S2} is new and serves to guarantee that Algorithm~\ref{algoRCD} is almost surely descending (Proposition~\ref{p:20181219c}), which is a property that is especially relevant when error bound conditions hold (see Section~\ref{sec:errorbounds}).
 Note that in \cite{Ric16} the issue of monotonicity of the algorithm was addressed for each sampling separately without any general guidance.
 Finally, we stress that, except for \cite{Com15,Com18} (which study the convergence of the iterates only), in all previous works the stepsizes $\gamma_i$'s are set equal to $1/\nu_i$.
-This is an unnecessary limitation that we remove, so to match the standard stepsize rule of the forward-backward algorithm \cite{Com05,Dav16}.
+This is an unnecessary limitation that we remove, so to match the standard stepsize rule of the forward-backward algorithm \cite{Com05,Dav16}. \begin{remark} For every $i=1,\dots, m$, the canonical embedding of $\HH_i$ into $\bHH$ is the operator $\E_i\colon \HH_i \to \bHH$, $\xx \mapsto (0, \dots, 0, \xx,0, \dots, 0)$, where $\xx$ occurs in the $i$-th position.
+Then Algorithm~\ref{algoRCD} can be written as